 Whilst it’s always a positive that a woman of colour is headlining a production, Range Runners can’t help but feel like a missed opportunity, both as a genre example and a narrative to detail the intersectionality of a woman in a position such as Mel’s.
 A tighter script and a bolder mentality could’ve truly elevated this to be something deeper than a revenge tale, but even as it stands, it doesn’t earn enough emotional investment for us to place much care in proceedings.
 But dammit if Cooper isn’t a whole force that we can only hope to reckon with on a grander scale.

 Range Runners is available now on demand through various digital platforms across the United States.
-An Australian release is still to be determined.
+The film is available to stream on Tubi in Australia.